-- Learning Difficulties - Physical Impairments
+- Learning Difficulties

+- Physical Impairments

 - Sensory Impairments

 - Mental Health Needs

 - Aged Related Frailty

+- Dementia

+- Brain Injuries

+- Drug or Alcohol Problems

+- Adverse Childhood experiences

+- Social-economic hardship

+- Domestic Violence

-- Dementia - Brain Injuries - 1.5.
-The policy is available on the college's website and is shared with staff annually as part of safeguarding bulletins and held electronically on the staff intranet. - 1.6.
+- 1.5.
+The policy is available on the College's website and is shared with staff annually as part of safeguarding bulletins and held electronically on the staff intranet.

+- 1.6.
 Information on our Safeguarding Policy is provided to all visitors and a copy of the policy is available on request.